What We Covered in 2025 Part 5: Public Safety, Policing, and Institutional Risk

 Berkeley Heights Among 16 Union County Townships That Sent Police to Private Police Training by Organization that Promoted Unconstitutional Tactics

 We took a look at the Union County municipalities that sent police officers to a trainings that pushed unconstitutional tactics .
-It identifies participating towns, summarizes prior warnings and findings related to the tr
+It identifies participating towns, summarizes prior warnings and findings related to the training.

 Loretta Rivers: “We Must Not Allow Silence to Be the Response to Tragedy.”